monika-2906-git/Guess-the-number-game-/README.md

 Conditional statements
 Loops and game logic
 The program randomly generates a number between 1 and 100, and the player keeps guessing until they find the correct number.
+It is made as beginner friendly mini project

 🚀 Features